bayerf42/Lox68k/doc/extensions.md

   if (3>1) "bigger" else "smaller"
     ✪ Error at 'else': Expect ';' after expression.

-  // syntactically fine now, but nested expression statements don't print if (3>1) "bigger"; else "smaller";
+  // syntactically fine now, but expression statements don't print anything if (3>1) "bigger"; else "smaller";

-  // the classic way, again
-  if (3>1) print "bigger"; else print "smaller";
+  // so print explicitly in each branch if (3>1) print "bigger"; else print "smaller";
     ✎ bigger